 Apparently my master sensed something special in this land.
 He said that he sensed vestiges of strong… strong power and an abyss enveloping it… I myself don’t see it… He didn’t mention anything beyond that… [sigh]… I knew it, someone like me…

 By contrast, Carhillion not only realizes the incredible potential for new sorceries in Drangleic, but also grasps their source.
-The sorcerer can be summoned to help us battle the Fume Knight protecting Nadalia, where his white spirit will cast Dark Greatsword and Dark Hail.
+We can summon the sorcerer to help us battle the Fume Knight protecting Nadalia, where his phantom will cast Dark Greatsword and Dark Hail.
 This implies that the old man has learned Dark arts in the course of his studies of soul sorcery, which makes sense.
 Carhillion had noticed the close nature between the Abyss enveloping the land and his sorcery, so pursuing it would inevitably lead him to investigate Dark souls and their relation with the darkness of Manus.
 And once he made the connection, there was no way he wouldn’t apply those principles discovered all those years ago.
 Like Manus, the old sorcerer is now truly of Darkness.
-Carhillion likely only came to Brume Tower after hearing rumors about the child of Dark lurking there, hoping to further his studies of the Dark arts.
-He had done in weeks or months what Melfia had never accomplished in its entire history.
-What better proof of the Magic Academy’s stagnation as a place of higher learning than one of its teachers uncovering the secrets behind ancient sorcery only after leaving the system?
+Carhillion likely only came to Brume Tower after hearing rumors about the child of Dark, hoping to further his studies.
+He had done in maybe months what Melfia never accomplished in its entire history.
+What better proof of the academy’s stagnation than one of its teachers uncovering the secrets behind ancient sorcery only after leaving the system?
+As always, the results are damning.